westonstearns/courses-stattleship-r-intro/chapter1.md

 Now that you have loaded the package, its time for you to explore the API call syntax.

 You will need to set the token using the `set_token` function.
-The token here can only be used in DataCamp, <a href="http://developers.stattleship.com/#introduction">click here</a> for more information about how to get a perminant token for using the API outside of DataCamp.
+The token here can only be used in DataCamp, <a href="http://developers.stattleship.com/#introduction">click here</a> for more information about how to get a permanent token for using the API outside of DataCamp.

 A `query_list` object is defined to be used in the API call.
 This code determines a list of features for the API to call.
-A full list of the options can be found <a href="http://developers.stattleship.com/#introduction">here</a>. ## Add description of `query`.
+A full list of the options can be found <a href="http://developers.stattleship.com/#introduction">here</a>.

-The format for the API call has been included in the sample code but follow the instructions to define the missing arguements.
+The format for the API call has been included in the sample code but follow the instructions to define the missing arguments.

 *** =instructions
 - Use the `library` function to load the `stattleshipR` package.
-- Set the `sport` arguement in the API call to `'baseball'`.
+- Set the `sport` argument in the API call to `'baseball'`.
 - Set the `league` argument in the API call to `'mlb'`.
 - Set the `ep` argument in the API call to `'game_logs'`.
 - Run the API call and assign the results to `game_log_data`.

 *** =hint
 - Don't change the code for the token or the `q_body`.
-Remember to use '' around the arugments you add to the API call.
+Remember to use '' around the arguments you add to the API call.

 *** =pre_exercise_code
 ```{r}